typesense/typesense-website/docs-site/content/guide/react-native-search-bar.md

 # Building a Search Bar in React Native

-This guide walks you through building a mobile search interface using React Native (Expo) and Typesense.
+This guide walks you through building a native mobile search interface using React Native (Expo) and Typesense.

 You'll create a cross-platform book search application that works on both iOS and Android devices, demonstrating how to integrate Typesense into your React Native projects.
-With over 60% of web traffic now coming from mobile devices, building fast and responsive mobile apps isn't just nice to have, it's essential.

 Mobile users expect instant results and won't wait around for slow searches.
-That's why combining React Native's native performance with Typesense's lightning-fast search engine creates the perfect foundation for a mobile app that your users will love.
+That's why combining React Native's native performance with Typesense's lightning-fast search engine creates the perfect foundation for a mobile app search experience that your users will love.

 ## What is Typesense?